Download and print as a PDF (1MB pdf)

 What certificates will I be issued with?

-After the birth has been registered you will be given a short birth certificate which is issued free of charge.
 A full birth certificate (needed to obtain a passport) which is a complete copy of the entry in the register is also available for a fee.
-Further short and full birth certificates can be purchased at the time of registration of at any time afterwards.

 Registering your baby with a General Practitioner